LimitBreaker98/voice123-project/README.md

 Jorge Andres Esguerra (LimitBreaker98 on github)

-Thanks for taking the time to review this repo! :D

 ## Application features

 - Search bar where users can conduct searches using enter key or clicking the search button.